Wednesday, October 16th 2024

 Aiming at the fundamental process-related issues such as poor machining localization and unclear inter-electrode processing status restricting the development of micro electrochemical machining (ECM), a novel micro ECM system based on the sensors-integrated silicon electrode is proposed.
 Based on MEMS manufacturing technology, the sensors-integrated silicon electrode is firstly designed and fabricated for in-situ detection of status signals of electrolyte temperature, conductivity, and so on.
 Based on the multi-state signal fusion analysis, the processing status detection model can be established to accurately control machining gaps.
 A novel multiphysics simulation enabled ‘virtual sensing’ approach is proposed to validate the chip-on-tool-based monitoring results.

-Meiji Cui
+Meiji CUI

 Associate Professor